Vung Tau→Con Dao New Big Ferry

 Côn Sơn Island: Bến Đầm Port [MAP]

 Way down in the southwestern corner of Côn Sơn Island, Bến Đầm port is spectacularly located in a lagoon of blue water enveloped by jungle-clad hills.
 It’s a magical introduction to the Côn Đảo Islands.
 However, Bến Đầm is over 10km from Côn Sơn town, where most of the island’s accommodation is.
-Arrival and departure from the port is pretty straightforward, although it’s quite a long walk up/down the pier if you’re carrying a lot of luggage in the heat or rain.
+Arrival and departure from the port is pretty straightforward, although it’s quite a long (and hot) walk up/down the pier if you’re carrying a lot of luggage in the heat or rain.
+Yellow buses marked ‘Xe Trung Chuyển’ ferry passengers between the terminal and the boat for free.
+However, they jam as many people (and their luggage) in the buses as possible, making it a very uncomfortable 90-second ride.
 Taxis, motorbike taxis and electric buggies meet the boats.
 Prices for the ride along the stunning coast road to Côn Sơn town should be between 100,000-300,000vnđ depending on the transportation method and number of people.
-But, if you’ve booked a hotel in advance, they might be able to arrange a pick up for you (for an added charge).
+If you’ve booked a hotel in advance, they might be able to arrange a pick up for you (for an added charge).
 There are snack shops clustered around the port entrance and an echoey ferry terminal with indoor seating and ticket counters.
-Overall, Bến Đầm port is functional but not really a place to linger.
-Just as well that the new ferry port will be opening soon (see below).

 [Back to Contents]